sync-for-science/imaging/README.md

 * Steps `1` through `6` in the diagram represent basic functionality in the SMART App Launch workflow.
 * Steps `7` and `8` represent basic FHIR functionality (getting patient information), which should be available in any FHIR implementation.
 * Steps `9` and `10` use standard FHIR functionality around the [ImagingStudy](http://hl7.org/fhir/imagingstudy.html) resource.
-* In Step `11`, the client is requesting DICOM data via WADO, using the token received during SMART App Launch.
+* In Step `11`, the client is requesting DICOM data via WADO-RS, using the token received during SMART App Launch.
 * In Steps `12` and `13`, the DICOM server is performing token introspection to validate the patient context against the request.
 * In Step `14`, DICOM data is returned to the client.